BCAppsLimited/BankValidator/install-guide.md

 ## Unlimited Free Trial in a Sandbox

-The best way to get started with Bank Validator is to install it in a Sandbox environment as this will allow you to use the app without restrictions without purchasing or assigning any licenses.
+The best way to get started with Bank Validator is to install it in a Sandbox environment as this will allow you to use the app without restrictions and does not require purchasing or assigning licenses.

 Open your Business Central Sandbox environment and use the Alt+Q keypress or click the Search icon in the toolbar to bring up the search dialog which says *Tell me what you want to do* at the top of box.
 Type *appsource* in the box and you will see an option for **Microsoft AppSource apps**.